Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Radian Afterburner and Faxon EXOS

-We gathered up a few models from a couple of different companies to try them out.
+We gathered up a few models from different companies to try them out.
 We also list a few we haven’t tried yet.

 While we don’t have any hard science, the results were impressive, and we’ll share our thoughts, along with some videos, below.